strangetom/ingredient-parser/docs/source/guide/data.rst

 * Adjectives that are a fundamental part of the ingredient identity should be part of the name This was mostly an inconsistency across the data, for example if the entry contained "red onion", sometimes this was labelled with a name of "red onion" and sometimes with a name of "onion" and a comment of "red".

+    A general rule was applied: if the adjective changes the ingredient in a way that the cook cannot, it should be part of the name.
 It is recognised that this can be subjective.
 Universal correctness is not the main goal of this, only consistency.

     Examples of this: